UBC-MDS/datateachr/README.md

 *Pronounced “Data Teacher”*

 The goal of `datateachr` is to provide an easy way to access open source data for educational purposes.
-This is semi-tidied data obtained from multiple sources included the City of Vancouver’s Open Data Portal.
+It contains several semi-tidied data sets obtained from multiple sources.

 ## Installation